nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [macro_rules_attribute](https://github.com/danielhenrymantilla/macro_rules_attribute-rs) - Use declarative macros as proc_macro attributes or derives.
 - [throttle_my_fn](https://github.com/fredmorcos/throttle_my_fn) - Rust attribute macro to throttle the execution of functions.
 - [test-span](https://github.com/apollographql/test-span) - Macro and utilities to do snapshot tests on tracing spans.
+- [Modular Bitfields](https://github.com/Robbepop/modular-bitfield) - Macro to generate bitfields for structs that allow for modular use of enums.

 ## Math